juliandavis-xapi/StoryLine-xAPI-JS/README.md

-Must update the config.json to reflect the link to LRS ***
+Must update the config.json to reflect the link to LRS

-To add xAPI to StoryLine, add a trigger in StoryLine based on the following:
+To add xAPI to StoryLine, add a trigger in StoryLine based on the following function

-Add function

 //Basic
 xapistatement('viewed','interaction', 'Introduction');